crairs/DockMaker--Demo/02--Pentaho-Containers/containers.md

 <font color='red'>If you do not set the variables, Pentaho will not start correctly.</font>

+<font color='teal'>This section is for reference only.
+The license is located at: /data/license</font>

 ``open a terminal window and log in as root:``
 ```
 sudo -i